WGLab/NanoMod/docs/Install.md

 ## Install:
 	* git clone https://github.com/WGLab/NanoMod
-	* The script to be run is in bin/NanoMod.py
+	* The script to be run is bin/NanoMod.py: `python bin/NanoMod.py`

 ## Usage:
  For how to use them, please refer to [Usage](https://github.com/WGLab/NanoMod/blob/master/docs/Usage.md)